RoomFlow/backend/README.md

 ## Notes about the `hardware` service

-### Kafka

-Kafka needs to be running locally on `localhost:9092` in order for the service to work

-Follow steps 1-4 in order to create a Zookeeper server, Kafka server, topic, and to send messages via producer: <https://kafka.apache.org/quickstart>

-Be sure to create the topic `sensors` and produce to it instead of the one in the quickstart link.

-### Firebase
+### Google Cloud Platform authentication

-Ask Karlo for the Firebase authentication file which was not pushed to the repo and place it in the `secrets` directory.
+Ask Karlo for the authentication file which was not pushed to the repo and place it in the `secrets` directory.

+Next, you will need to run `export GOOGLE_APPLICATION_CREDENTIALS=<PATH_TO_BACKEND_REPO>/backend/secrets/roomflow-service-account.json`.

+The authentication file will be automatically detected and used.

+### Google Cloud PubSub

+PubSub is Kafka as a Service as implemented by Google Cloud Platform (GCP).

-Here is a sample message that can be sent to the producer `{"room":"bsb-101","content":{"sound":"123","motion":"on"}}`.
+Here is a sample message that can be execute in a GCP console `gcloud pubsub topics publish sensors --message '{"room":"bsb-102","content":{"sound":"123","motion":"on"}}'` (make sure you have switched to use the RoomFlow project on GCP).

-This creates a document in the `bsb-101` collection with the fields `sound:"123"` and `motion:"on"`.